jewelsofthought/neshama/site/posts/story/journey_to_infinity.md

 > Breathe in, slowly

 Your surroundings are affected by your removal of those elements  that you have breathed in.
-Changing and affecting everything around your self.
+Changing and affecting everything around (and inside) you.

-> Hold your breathe
+> Hold your breath

- Feel this air and its energy is in your body, nourishing and feeding it with its light.
+ Feel this air and its energy spreading in your body, nourishing and feeding it with its light energy, disturbing and interrupting its processes with its dark energy.
 Notice how it affects your body.
-As this is occurring, your lungs are now filling up with the air from your body.
-You have changed it, affected it, transformed in—placing your "stuff" in it, removed what you wanted from it, inserted thoughts about it.
+As this is occurring, notice how the air in your lungs is now changing, filling up with the waste from your body.
+You have changed it, affected it, transformed it by placing your "stuff" in it, having removed what you wanted, and affected it with your emotions and mental state of mind.

- Now, imagine putting a blessing into this air, breathing it out.

 > Breathe out, slowly

-As you breathe out all this air you had in your body and lungs into the space surrounding you.
-Again, affecting it even if just by your placing a whole lungful of air into your immediate area.

 However, upon exiting, it contains information about you, all that you had inside of you, has now breathed out.
+A little bit of you is in that air.

+> Breathe in, slowly

+Now, as this air as it enters your body, say a little prayer:
+"Thank you, O Lord, for this nourishing air that enters my body.
+I am blessed and blessed by my ability to breathe it easily.
+I am grateful for all the gifts and blessing it contains.
+And I ask for protection from all the toxins and bad energies that it may contain.
+May I be forgiven for my sins, and protected from harm.
+My prayer is to receive these blessings and lessons with grace."

+> Hold your breath

+Once again, feel it spreading through your body.
+Be as aware of this as you can.
+Bless it as it enters your blood and nourishes your cells.
+Bless it as it collects all the detritus from the work that is being done in your body to keep it hale and healthy.
+Welcome the change in your lungs.
+And when they tell you it is time to release...

+> Breathe out, slowly

+Putting your own blessing into this air, as you breathe it out.
+Imagine your light, your gratitude, your love in that air as you breathe it out, placing lovingkindness into the space that surrounds you.
+How will the universe react?

+> Continue this for another five breaths...
-> Breathe in, breathe out
+> Breathe in slowly; hold your breath; breathe out slowly (x5)

 The Other entering and leaving transformed by your very existence.
 The air around you dances with you all the time, in and out and around, every day of your life.

 We are in constant dialogue with the universe around us.

-Now bless the air as you breathe in... as well.
+Now remember to bless the air you breathe.

 > Breathe in, breathe out (x3)